False: Graphic Stating West Bengal Has Highest Rapes In India

 A Bangla graphic falsely cites NCRB's 2018 data to state that West Bengal has the highest rape cases in the country

-Several social media users claimed that West Bengal has witnessed the highest number of rapes in the country.
+Several social media users claimed that under the Mamata Banerjee-led government, West Bengal has witnessed the highest number of rapes in the country.
 On closely examining the 2018 data of the National Crime Records Bureau (NCRB), an agency under the Union Ministry of Home Affairs, BOOM found the claim to be false.

 The 2018 data shows West Bengal having 1,069 incidents of victims of rape, lesser than that of Madhya Pradesh with the highest cases of rape in the country.
 West Bengal's crime rate (crimes per lakh of population) pertaining to rape, is also much lower at 2.3, while Andaman and Nicobar Islands and Chandigarh registering the highest crime rates linked to rape at 16.1.